Swinburne-Cybersecurity-Lab/.github.io/_posts/2023-07-01-CyberSecurity Workshop Part 1.markdown

 Here is a basic sequence of getting a JWT token:
 ![RUNOOB](https://raw.githubusercontent.com/NasTul/COS80013_Lab/main/Picture20.png)

-We can use some decoding tools to decode the JWT token like online tools  https://jwt.io/  or https://token.dev/.
+We can use some decoding tools to decode the JWT token like online tools https://token.dev/.
 We can also use WebWolf  http://localhost:9090/home.

 Then we can get the following decoded information:
 ![RUNOOB](https://raw.githubusercontent.com/NasTul/COS80013_Lab/main/Picture21.png)